prokoudine/ardour-tutorial/content/appendices/glossary/index.fr.md

 Region, and are located next to the Fader in the Mixer Window, and also in the Track Mixer, of each Track.

-**Pitch**
+**hauteur**
-: Pitch represents the perceived fundamental frequency of a sound.^[](http://en.wikipedia.org/wiki/Pitch_(music)#cite_note-0)^^^It is one of the three major auditory attributes of sounds along with loudness and timbre.
-In MIDI, pitch is represented by a number between 0 and 127, with each number representing a key on a MIDI keyboard.
-The relation of pitch to **Frequency** is **Logarithmic**.
+: hauteur represents the perceived fundamental frequency of a sound.^[](http://en.wikipedia.org/wiki/Pitch_(music)#cite_note-0)^^^It is one of the three major auditory attributes of sounds along with loudness and timbre.
+In MIDI, hauteur is represented by a number between 0 and 127, with each number representing a key on a MIDI keyboard.
+The relation of hauteur to **Frequency** is **Logarithmic**.
 This means that a sound which is heard as one **Octave**(+12 MIDI notes) above another one is twice the frequency in Hz, while a sound one octave below (-12 MIDI notes) is half the frequency.